What are the Electronic Commerce (EC Directive) Regulations 2002?

 - If the communication is a promotional offer or promotional competition

-Unsolicited commercial communications which are also referred to as spam must be identifiable from the subject line of the email without the need to read the body of the email text.
+Unsolicited commercial communications (ie. spam) must be identifiable by the customer from the subject line of the email, without the need to read the body of the email text.

-According to the E-Commerce Regulations if you form a contract online by electronic means your customer must be able to print and store a copy of your terms and conditions of sale.
+If you enter into a contract online by electronic means, your customer must be able to print and store a copy of your terms and conditions of sale.

 Orders placed online

-When consumers place orders through a website the E-Commerce Regulations specify that they should be provided with the following:
+When consumers place orders online, the Regulations require you to provide the following: